What is spirituality?

 What is the future of spirituality in medical practice?

 Many medical schools in the United States have included spiritual teachings in their curricula.
 However, what role, if any, a doctor should play in assisting or guiding patients in spiritual matters remains controversial.
 In addition, given that there appears to be a growing belief in the connection between spirituality and health, scientists in this field feel that research should begin to focus on assessing the validity of this connection, a better understanding of why there is this connection, and how it works.
-There is also interesting research emerging that evaluates the impact of religion and spirituality (both the child's and the parents') on the health of children and adolescents.
+Interesting research is also emerging regarding the impact of religion and spirituality (both the child's and the parents') on the health of children and adolescents.

 Benson H, Dusek JA, Sherwood JB, et al., Study of the Therapeutic Effects of Intercessory Prayer (STEP) in cardiac bypass patients: a multicenter randomized trial of uncertainty and certainty of receiving intercessory prayer.
 Am Heart J. 2006;151(4):934-42.